DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/Customer-and-Client-Management.md

 ### Admit partners in Independent Living

-Navigate to: **Care services  All customers**
+Navigate to: **Care services > All customers**

--   Independent living often includes multiple clients residing in the same place, eg apartment, unit, townhouse etc
+-   Independent living often includes multiple clients residing in the same place, e.g., apartment, unit, townhouse, etc
 -   The system allows for any number of clients in the same place, and they share a service entry providing the service has the “Allow Partnered” toggle set to Yes on the service record.
 -   The partnered tab on the service entry records the partner client(s).
 -   If the partner client leaves the service, the departure can also be recorded there.
--   If the Primary client leaves the partner client can be switched to the Primary and all the setup and history is retained.
+-   If the Primary client leaves, the partner client can be switched to the Primary, and all the setup and history is retained.
 1. Create a new client account for the Partner as per previous instructions for client accounts (do not add a service entry)
 2. Go to **Care services  Customers  All customers**
 3. Select the Primary client from the client list
 4. Click on **Care services  Related information  Service entries**
-5. If the Primary client does not already have a service entry for the shared place add a service entry as per above instructions
+5. If the Primary client does not already have a service entry for the shared place, add a service entry as per the above instructions
 6. Open the Primary client service entry
     **Identification tab**
 7.  **Partnered toggle** – Set to Yes to enable the partner ta
 8.  **Partnered tab –** Click on Add line
 9.  **Customer account** - Select the Partner client
 10. The remaining fields will default from the General tab
-11. **Entry date** – this will default from the General tab however, it can be edited if the partner did not arrive on the same date as the Primary client.
+11. **Entry date** – this will default from the General tab; however, it can be edited if the partner did not arrive on the same date as the Primary client.
 12. Click on **Save**
 13. Repeat from the Partnered tab onwards to add any further clients residing in the same place

 ### Client billing schedule

--   The billing schedule allows the user to set a list of fees and charges that occur on a regular basis.
+-   The billing schedule allows the user to set a list of fees and charges that occur regularly.
 -   Fees applicable for most clients are set up in a schedule template and attached to the relevant care types.
 Upon entry, the client’s billing schedule lines will automatically be generated
--   Client-specific fees and rates are added to the client's billing schedule, and any lines that are not applicable to a client can be removed
+-   Client-specific fees and rates are added to the client's billing schedule, and any lines that do not apply to a client can be removed
 -   Fees set up with a funding offset amount (such as Means Tested Fee Clawback) will automatically generate the funding reduction in the Funding schedule.

-Navigate to: **Care services  All customers  Invoice Setup  Billing schedule/Funding Schedule**
+Navigate to: **Care services > All customers > Invoice > Setup > Billing schedule/Funding Schedule**

 1.  **Review** the automatically generated lines
 2.  **Delete a line** – If any lines do not apply to this client, select the line to be deleted, then click Mark as created in error.
 When all unwanted lines have been marked as created in error, tick the view marked in error.
 The lines that were marked in error will be displayed.
 Select all lines and click Delete.
 Untick the View marked in error to return to the billing schedule
 3.  **Add a Billing schedule line** - Select **New** to add a new line.
 A new line is created.
 4.  **Service group** - Select relevant Service group.
 Service groups are set up by the organisation and are designed so that users will see only the billing codes that relate to a particular client.
 Eg. If an organisation offers a package of services at some of their locations only, a service group would be created that includes the package, and the users would select that service group here.
 5.  **Billing Code** – select the relevant billing code; only billing codes listed on that service group will be visible.
-6.  **Service code** – Select the service code where the services will be provided. e.g., At a co-located site, any fees related to a retirement village would have the retirement village service code; however, if the care facility provided Allied Health services on a weekly basis then the service code for that line would be the care facility service code.
+6.  **Service code** – Select the service code where the services will be provided. e.g., At a co-located site, any fees related to a retirement village would have the retirement village service code; however, if the care facility provided Allied Health services weekly, then the service code for that line would be the care facility service code.
 7.  **Start date** – Enter the first date that should be billed as the start date.
 8.  **End date** – If the fee is to be charged for a limited time, enter the last date to be charged.
 Eg, A special promotion for the first 2 weeks is to get a 50% discount, and the discount line would have an end date 2 weeks after the start date.
     **Billing rates**